yoursamlan/pubsidian/README.md

 1. ![[Pasted Images]] are not converted properly.
 However ![Image](image link) shows no problem at all.
 2. Markdown tables are also facing problems during conversion.
 3. [[directory/directory]] are also facing some problems.
+4. Latex rendering isn't supported so far.
+Will be added to the next update.
 ```
 I'm working on it.
 Meanwhile, if you have any other bug/issue please put it in the issues.